EduhG/how-browsers-work/explanation.md

 6. _**JavaScript interpreter:**_ Used to parse and execute JavaScript code.<br>
 7. _**Data storage:**_ This is a persistence layer.
 The browser may need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.

-**1. The User Interface**<br>
-Browser user interfaces have a lot in common with each other.
-Among the common user interface elements are:
-1. Address bar for inserting a URI
-2. Back and forward buttons
-3. Bookmarking options
-4. Refresh and stop buttons for refreshing or stopping the loading of current documents
-5. Home button that takes you to your home page

 **2. The Browser Engine**<br>